oam-dev/rudr/docs/setup/install_windows.md

         minikube start --vm-driver hyperv --hyperv-virtual-switch <Name of virtual switch> --v=7 --kubernetes-version v1.17.0

-    Enable the Ingress addon, which we will use later as an implementation of traits.
-For more on traits, view a [Conceptual Overview](https://github.com/oam-dev/rudr/blob/master/docs/concepts/traits.md).

-        minikube addons enable ingress

     Verify the installation is working properly with:

         kubectl get pods -n kube-system